chrisant996/clink/docs/clink.md

 <a name="configechocontrolcharacters"></a>`echo-control-characters` | When set to "on", on operating systems that indicate they support it, readline echoes a character corresponding to a signal generated from the keyboard.
 The default is "on".
 <a name="configeditingmode"></a>`editing-mode` | This controls which Readline input mode is used by default.
 When set to "emacs" (the default), Readline starts up in Emacs editing mode, where keystrokes are most similar to Emacs.
 When set to "vi", then `vi` input mode is used.
 <a name="configemacsmodestring"></a>`emacs-mode-string` | If the [`show-mode-in-prompt`](#configshowmodeinprompt) variable is enabled, this string is displayed immediately before the last line of the primary prompt when emacs editing mode is active.
 The value is expanded like a key binding, so the standard set of meta- and control prefixes and backslash escape sequences is available.
 Use the "\1" and "\2" escapes to begin and end sequences of non-printing characters, which can be used to embed a terminal control sequence into the mode string.
 The default is "@".
+<a name="configenableactiveregion"></a>`enable-active-region` | The _point_ is the current cursor position, and _mark_ refers to a saved cursor position (see [Commands For Moving](#commands-for-moving) and [Some Miscellaneous Commands](#some-miscellaneous-commands)).
+The text between the point and mark is referred to as the _region_.
+When this variable is set to "on", Readline allows certain commands to designate the region as _active_.
+When the region is active, Readline highlights the text in the region using the value of the `active-region-start-color`, which defaults to reverse video ("\e[0;7m").
+The active region shows the text inserted by bracketed-paste and any matching text found by incremental and non-incremental history searches.
+The default is "on".
 <a name="configenablebracketedpaste"></a>`enable-bracketed-paste` | When set to "on", Readline will configure the terminal in a way that will enable it to insert each paste into the editing buffer as a single string of characters, instead of treating each character as if it had been read from the keyboard.
 This can prevent pasted characters from being interpreted as editing commands.
 The default is "on".
 <a name="configexpandtilde"></a>`expand-tilde` | If set to "on", tilde expansion is performed when Readline attempts word completion.
 The default is "off".
 <a name="confighistorypreservepoint"></a>`history-preserve-point` | If set to "on", the history code attempts to place the point (the current cursor position) at the same location on each history line retrieved with [`previous-history`](#rlcmd-previous-history) or [`next-history`](#rlcmd-next-history).
 The default is "off".